Q: Do you board cats and other small animals?

 Q: Why is your availability “By Appt.
 Only”?

-A: We believe our time is best spent with your pups; we do not have someone constantly available to answer the door.
-And in a house full of dogs, you can imagine the chaos that can be presented with unexpected visitors!
-We prefer to know when to expect visitors so that we can herd the dogs away from the door and prevent anyone from bolting, or simply getting too excited!
-If you have a last-minute change of plans and need to drop by unexpectedly, simply call or text us at (435) 767-7288 and give us a heads up.
+A: We believe our time is best spent with your pups, and at this time, we do not have someone constantly available to answer the door.
+If you have a last-minute change of plans and need to drop by unexpectedly, simply call or text us at (541) 936-5250 and give us a heads up.
 We are quite responsive by phone!

-A: We utilize positive reinforcement methods.
-We believe that the best relationships between dogs and their handlers are developed through mutual understanding (helping your dog learn how to “get what THEY want while doing what YOU want” so to speak) and by being firm AND humane.
+A: Lauren is accredited through CATCH Canine Trainer’s Academy as a Certified Dog Trainer (CDT), using positive reinforcement methods.
+We believe that the best relationships between dogs and their handlers are developed through mutual understanding (helping your dog learn how to “get what THEY want while doing what YOU want”, so to speak) and by being firm AND humane.
 Learn to speak your dog’s language and it will be much easier for you to help him/her understand yours!